 In 1976, after a couple of albums as a quartet, Can scored a hit single in the UK with the bizarre disco of “I Want More” (it reached No. 26).
 Released in 1976, Flow Motion pointed the band in a new direction, reaching a pinnacle on 1977’s Saw Delight.
 New to the fold were two ex-Traffic members, percussionist Reebop Kwaku-Baah and bassist Roscoe Gee.
 The groovy riff of “Don’t Say No” leads off - it’s “You do Right” seven years later.
 Obviously the band has changed; the tracks here have a slightly ethnic flavor, favoring the percussive drumming of Jaki Liebezeit and the rhythm guitar of Michael Karoli.
 Written by Gee, “Call Me” is introduced by some of Holgar Czukay’s sound manipulations; it’s a path his solo career would follow.
 But the track’s groove is immediate and incessant; Irmin Schmidt’s keyboards float in and out of the mix as does Karoli’s feedback guitar.
 Gee’s vocal is the perfect compliment.
 The longer “Animal Waves” continues the ethnic trip with a bit more authenticity and grit.
 “Fly By Night” closes the album, a perfectly matured slice of Can’s (more or less) now-commercial music.
 The band would release two further albums, mostly without Czukay’s involvement: an underrated album of smooth ethno-fusion Out Of Reach appeared in 1978 (so underrated in fact that the band have dropped all references to it), and in 1979 one final album, Can (later re-titled Inner Space).
 Can remains perhaps one of the most musically enigmatic groups of the era and these later albums unfortunately their most misunderstood.

-ELP's three-year absence from the rock arena broke during the heyday of "punk".
-And what more unfashionable concept would the band offer than this album!
-Even the simple black & white album cover signaled that Works would be as pretentious as it could get: three sides of the vinyl each credited to a band member, with the fourth finally owning up to the band.
-(On a positive note, the boys hadn't pulled a Yes and each released separate solo albums!)
-At any rate, first up is Emerson's contribution, his "Piano Concerto No. 1".
-Nothing short of classical music, it is influenced by the regular suspects (Copeland, Ravel) and features the London Philharmonic Orchestra, conducted by - you guessed it - Emerson himself.
-Not to be undone, Lake's songs are equally earnest and unmemorable, although he did provide the album's single, in the languorous "C'est La Vie".
-Peter Sinfield's lyrics and Godfrey Salmon's syrupy orchestrations are perfect compliments to Lake's overwrought croon.
-Palmer's side fares little better, though he did manage to get two-thirds of the way through without a drum solo.
-Yet the fourth side provides one track of redemption: ELP's cover of Copeland's "Fanfare for the Common Man".
-Broad, bold, and of course, pretentious, it just "works"; it also provided the band with a No. 2 single in the UK and undoubtedly royalties for years to come.
-But whatever was written or said about the album (it was universally panned), success was at hand: it managed to just scuttle the Top 10 spot on both sides of the Atlantic.
-A compilation of shorter tracks recorded around the same time (plus the b-side "Brain Salad Surgery"), Works II, was released six months later, offering little more than detritus and outtakes.
-ELP would then take an orchestra in tow for a well attended though financially disastrous tour of North America in 1978, recordings of which were eventually released as in Concert.
+Emerson, Lake & Palmer’s long absence from the rock arena broke during the heyday of “punk”.
+The band had always been an easy target for pundits, but what more unfashionable concept should they offer than Works Volume 1.
+Even the black & white album cover cries pretension, styled to resemble an album of classical music.
+It contained three sides of the vinyl each credited to a band member, with the fourth finally owning up to the band.
+Keith Emerson’s contribution is “Piano Concerto No. 1”.
+Nothing short of classical music, the influence is by the usual suspects (Copeland, Ravel) and features the London Philharmonic Orchestra conducted by - you guessed it - Emerson himself.
+Not to be undone, Greg Lake’s songs are equal part overtly earnest and unmemorable, although he did provide the album’s single, the languorous “C’est La Vie” b/w “Brain Salad Surgery”.
+Peter Sinfield’s lyrics and Godfrey Salmon’s syrupy orchestrations are perfect compliments to the singer’s overwrought croon, that is, if you like that kind of pap.
+Palmer’s side fares little better though on a positive note, he did manage to get two-thirds of the way through without a drum solo.
+The fourth side provides one track of redemption: ELP’s cover of Aaron Copeland’s “Fanfare for the Common Man”.
+Broad, bold, and of course pretentious, it just “works”; it also provided the band with a No. 2 single in the UK.
+But whatever was written or said about the album (it was universally panned), it was a success, managing to just scuttle the Top 10 spot on both sides of the Atlantic.
+Works Volume 2, a compilation of shorter tracks recorded over the preceding years (including the b-side “Brain Salad Surgery”), was released six months later.
+ELP would then embark, initially with a full orchestra in tow, for a well-attended though financially disastrous tour of North America in 1977, recordings of which were eventually released as In Concert in 1979.

 Despite his return to Harvest Records, Kevin Ayers broke with the past for his next record, retaining only guitarist Ollie Halsall.
 Muff Winwood was brought in to produce, and by all accounts, the combination should have been magic.
 “Star” is a shining beauty of a track, with Family’s Rob Townsend and Taste’s Charlie McCracken providing the rhythm section this time around.
 “The Owl” contains a witty lyric, while “Mr Cool” and “Everyone Knows The Song” goes for the faux-Caribbean vibe.
 “Help Me” turns up the heavy, while “Blue” goes for the epic, with old friend David Bedford providing the choral arrangement.
 “Yes I Do” is simple and effect, Ayers voice accompanied just with piano.
 Only “The Ballad of Mr. Snake” should have stayed on the scrap heap.
 Throughout the record, Ayers’ songwriting is typically up to snuff and the material is relatively commercial (enough).
 However, the album contains everything that simultaneously impresses and disappoints one about Ayers’ work.
 But it’s hard not to be seduced by his deep baritone and lyrical wit.
 He put a band together for some BBC work, but no tour was forthcoming.
 The album also saw release in the US on ABC Dunhill.
 Rainbow Takeaway appeared the following year, produced by Slapp Happy’s Anthony Moore, but again, despite a good (enough) showing, he would take permanent retreat to Majorca.
 One final album for Harvest appeared in 1980, That’s What You Get Babe.
 Ayers would then continue to release albums on a variety of labels, working most notably Ollie Halsall, for many years, but as the decade progressed, it would seem that his better days and work were behind him.